 Welcome to the Neighborhood ~ A Short Story by Allen Kopp

-A moving van pulled up at the house across the street and three bear-like men got out and began unloading furniture and taking it into the house.
-In a little while a late-model red car pulled into the driveway from which four people emerged, a man and a lanky boy from the front and a woman and a girl from the back.
-The man had a big stomach and a balding head and was shorter than the lanky boy.
-The girl looked a lot like the woman, only fatter and younger—obviously mother and daughter.
+A moving van pulled up at the house across the street and three bear-like men got out and began unloading furniture.
+A late-model red car pulled into the driveway from which four people emerged: a lanky boy and a man from the front and a girl and a woman from the back.
+The man had a big stomach and a balding head and was slightly bent over.
+The girl looked like a younger version of the woman; they were obviously mother and daughter.

-“Looks like they’ve got a daughter about my age,” Arlene said, adjusting the binoculars to get a clearer image.
-“She’s fat, and is she ever ugly!
-She looks like she would have her driver’s license, though.
-I’ll bet she even has her own car.”
+“Looks like a girl about my age,” Stephanie said.
+“She’s fat and is she ever ugly!
+I’ll bet she has her driver’s license, though, and probably her own car.”

-“Not if she’s ugly,” Cotton said from the sofa without looking up.
+“Not if she’s ugly,” Zane said from the sofa without looking up.
 He was reading a story in True Romance magazine about a woman with four husbands at the same time.

 “Ugly people have cars.”

 “You’d better quit spying on the neighbors.
-It’s against the law.”
+They’re going to see you and know you’re insane.”

-“Anything you do in your own house is not against the law because nobody can see you doing it,” Arlene said.
 “You ought to see this old couch they’ve got.
 It looks like it’s about a hundred years old.
-If it was my couch, I’d set it out in the yard and douse it with kerosene and strike a match to it.”
+If it was mine, I’d set it out in the yard and douse it with kerosene and strike a match to it.”

 “And there’s a big glass thing that looks like a fish tank.
 I always wanted a fish tank.”